Skip to Content

 Read more Read less

-Queen's University's efforts to promote access to resources and support services for our migrant communities are reflected in the Widening Participation Pathway Opportunity Programme now including Newcomers, Refugees, and Asylum Seekers aged 16 to 19, and the McClay Library providing free six-month Associate Personal Memberships to academics or students displaced by conflict seeking sanctuary in Northern Ireland.
+Queen's University's efforts to promote access to resources and support services for our migrant communities are reflected in the Widening Participation Pathway Opportunity Programme now including Newcomers, Refugees, and Asylum Seekers aged 16 to 19, and the McClay Library providing free one-year Associate Personal Memberships to academics or students displaced by conflict seeking sanctuary in Northern Ireland.